What is the Intra-Workout?

-- The glucolisis system
+- The glycolytic system

 - The oxidative system

-The glucolysis system obtains its energy from glycogen, which is the form in which carbohydrates are stored in our body.
-There are two basic glycogen reservoirs: the liver and the muscles.
-The first is the primary source of blood glucose, using muscle glycogen during intense and prolonged effort.
-The conversion of glucose is first required in order to support the synthesis of ATP (anaerobic glycolysis) This operation produces lactate as a result.
-After passing a certain threshold, we work with the lactic anaerobic system only, which does not require the presence of oxygen.
+The glycolytic system obtains its energy from glycogen, which is the way in which carbohydrates are stored in our body.
+There are two main glycogen reserves: the liver and the muscles.
+The first one is the primary source of glucose in the blood, while muscle glycogen will be used for intense and prolonged efforts.
+First of all, it will be necessary to transform glucose in order to support theATP (anaerobic glycolysis) synthesis.
+This task produces lactate.
+After passing a certain threshold, we work with the Lactic Anaerobic system only, which does not require oxygen.

 What is lactate?

-What are hydrolised proteins?
+What are hydrolyzed proteins?

-Why take an intra-workout supplement?
+Why consume an Intra-Workout supplement?

 Prolonged physical activity

-How to take an intra-workout supplement.
+How to use an Intra-Workout supplement

 Proteins and Amino acids

-Frequently Asked Questions on Intra-Workout supplements
+Frequently Asked Questions about Intra-Workout supplements

-Can they make me bloat or gain weight?
+Can they make me gain weight?